Whoaa512/starred/README.md

 - [KyleMayes/install-llvm-action](https://github.com/KyleMayes/install-llvm-action) - A GitHub Action for downloading and installing LLVM and Clang binaries.
 - [actions/toolkit](https://github.com/actions/toolkit) - The GitHub ToolKit for developing GitHub Actions.
 - [logto-io/logto](https://github.com/logto-io/logto) - 🧑‍🚀 Logto is a cost-effective open-source alternative to Auth0.
 It offers a seamless developer experience and is well-suited for individuals and growing companies.
-- [honojs/hono](https://github.com/honojs/hono) - Ultrafast web framework for the Edge
+- [honojs/hono](https://github.com/honojs/hono) - Ultrafast web framework for the Edges
 - [codemix/deprank](https://github.com/codemix/deprank) - Use PageRank to find the most important files in your codebase.
 - [node-cache-manager/node-cache-manager](https://github.com/node-cache-manager/node-cache-manager) - Cache module for Node.JS
 - [denoland/fresh](https://github.com/denoland/fresh) - The next-gen web framework.